Darkboy17/rag-video-chatbot/README.md

 - using native YouTube transcripts before transcription
 - using local embeddings
-- storing vectors locally in Chroma
+- storing vectors locally in ChromaDB
 - using a fast Groq chat model by default in `.env.example`
 - transcribing only when transcripts are unavailable

-The most expensive path is long audio transcription.
+The most expensive path is long audio transcription, if we scrape video URLs with long durations( 2 hours or more ).
 A production version should transcode long audio to 16 kHz mono, split it into size-capped chunks, transcribe within provider limits, and merge timestamped segments.
+But, since we are only dealing with Shorts (short and long) <= 5 minutes, we are good here.

 ## Known Limitations

-- Chat/session memory is process-local and disappears on restart.
+- Chat/session memory is process-local (in-memory) and disappears on restart.
 - Local Chroma is not shared across backend instances.
-- Ingestion is synchronous in the demo.
+- Ingestion is synchronous currently.
 - Instagram and TikTok can fail because of cookies, bot checks, regional restrictions, hidden fields, or rate limits.
+All of this can be resolved with an OS-level VPN with split-tunneling for Groq endpoints.
 - Long videos can exceed transcription upload limits because audio splitting is not implemented yet.
 - There is no authentication, quota system, CI pipeline, or deployment package.